You use Agora Cloud Proxy to ensure reliable connectivity for your users when they connect from an environment with a restricted network.

 This section shows how to use the Video SDK to implement Cloud Proxy in your app, step-by-step.

-Set Video SDK to connect to Cloud Proxy before you join a channel
+Set Cloud Proxy mode to UDP before you join a channel

-0as a parameter to select the automatic mode for transmission.
+TRANSPORT_TYPE_UDP_PROXYas a parameter to select the UDP mode for Cloud Proxy.
 The

 0upon successful initiation of cloud proxy service.

 To ensure that you have implemented Cloud Proxy in your app:

 Generate a temporary token in Agora Console .

 In your browser, navigate to the Agora web demo and update App ID, Channel, and Token with the values for your temporary token, then click Join.